-Customers of Sky UK’s (Sky Broadband, Comcast etc.) internet, phone and TV products are being informed about the provider’s latest round of annual price hikes, which will once again be introduced from 1st April 2026.
-For example, broadband customers will face a flat hike of £3 to their monthly bills, which is the same as or lower than most of their largest rivals.
+New customers of Sky UK’s (Sky Broadband, Comcast etc.) internet, phone and TV products are being informed about the provider’s latest round of annual price hikes, which will be introduced from 1st April 2026.
+For example, broadband customers will now see a flat hike of £3 to their monthly bills, which is the same as or lower than most of their largest rivals.

 As for Sky’s Pay TV services, Cinema will be subject to a £1 increase per month when taken with a TV product, and Triple Play packages will see a £3 increase per month (as per the Broadband price rise).
-The move is different from last year, when Sky imposed a percentage based average annual price increase of 6.2% (Ofcom banned that approach), which at least had the benefit of being able to scale across lower cost and more expensive packages.
+Just for comparison, Sky expressed last year’s price rise as an ‘average’ annual price increase of 6.2%.
+But for now this is only impacting new customers, not existing customers (we expect Sky to follow a similar policy for existing users, but this is not yet confirmed).

 Advertisement